SoloChe/Medical_QA_RAG/README.md

 [05/22/2025 update]: Finished `ranker` and `problem parser` for retriever.

+[05/23/2025 update]: Finished single-round correction.

-[Next]: Working on question decomposition and self-correct loop.
+[Next]: Working on multi-round self-correction loop.
 Will add ReAct and tool use in the future.

 ## Agent Pipeline
 1. Retriever Model: FAISS+BioBERT+Ranker